Automatic Changes to your Enrolment Details

 If I change address again will the NSWEC automatically change my enrolment?

-If you change address again and you advise the RTA of a change of address, the NSWEC will automatically change your enrolment address.
+If you change address again and you advise the RMS of a change of address, the NSWEC will automatically change your enrolment address.
 You will receive a similar notice to advise you of your new enrolment details.

 Where can I get more information about voting and my rights and responsibilities?